 At 29, he renounced society, but not Hinduism.
 Indeed, it is a typical thing among Hindus to exit from society, laying off your caste marks including your civil name.
 The Rg-Veda already describes the Muni-s as having matted hair and going about sky-clad: such are what we now know as Naga Sadhus.
-Asceticism was a recognized practice in Vedic society long before the Buddha.
-Yajnavalkya, the Upanishadic originator of the notion of Self, renounced life in society after a successful career as court priest and an equally happy family life with two wives.
+Asceticism was a recognized practise in Vedic society long before the Buddha.
+Yajnavalkya, the Upanishadic originator of the notion of Self, renounced life in society after a successful career as a court priest and an equally happy family life with two wives.
 By leaving his family and renouncing his future in politics, the Buddha followed an existing tradition within Hindu society.

 He didn’t practice Vedic rituals anymore, which is normal for a Vedic renunciate (though Zen Buddhists still recite the Heart Sutra in the Vedic fashion, ending with “sowaka”, i.e. svaha).
 He was a late follower of a movement very much in evidence in the Upanishads, viz. of spurning rituals (Karmakanda) in favour of knowledge (Jnanakanda).
 After he had done the Hindu thing by going to the forest, he tried several methods, including the techniques he learned from two masters and which did not fully satisfy him,– but nonetheless enough to include them in his own and the Buddhist curriculum.